 The chart below shows a market-cap weighted index of Red Sift’s 25 largest listed customers vs the S&P500.
 We have also split the S&P into three different indexes based on their components’ DMARC compliance status.

-Then, looking at the S&P500 at large: We split this into three other component indices based on their members’ email security compliance status with DMARC.
-So the “DMARC Compliance” index is made up only of the S&P500 members who are effectively blocking email impersonations on their domain, while the “DMARC reporting” index is made up of those companies who have started implementing DMARC but haven’t progressed to compliance, and finally the last group who hasn’t bothered with DMARC at all.
+We split this into three other component indices based on their members’ email security compliance status with DMARC.
+So the “DMARC Compliance” index is made up only of the S&P500 members who are effectively blocking email impersonations on their domain, while the “DMARC reporting” index is made up of those companies who have started implementing DMARC but haven’t progressed to compliance, and finally, the last group who hasn’t bothered with DMARC at all.
 (What is DMARC?)

 This represents a whopping difference of $1.52 trillion in value over the year.